Kampala Kids League: History

 Kampala Kids League (KKL) was founded by Trevor Dudley (a British resident of Kampala) in 1998 to help boys and girls aged 4–14 in the capital city of Uganda to improve their lives through sport.

 Schools in the city were coming under pressure at that time to improve academic results and sports were being excluded.
 New schools were also being built without playing fields.
 Children in Uganda therefore needed the opportunity to play team sports.

 Since then over 16,000 boys and girls from over 160 different Schools, Orphanages and Street Children's organisations have successfully completed over 50 different seasons of Football, Basketball, Baseball and Mini Cricket activity.
 Over 2,000 adult volunteers have been trained as coaches and administrators and over 150 different local corporate sponsors have supported the leagues.

 In 2003 Trevor Dudley was awarded a fellowship from Ashoka Foundation for creating significant social change in Kampala.
 He was awarded an MBE in the New Years Honours of 2008 for services to children's sport and health education in Uganda.

-Between 2001-2009 KKL prepared a youth soccer squad to travel to Europe and this popular team have won 21 International soccer tournaments, including becoming 6 times Gothia Cup World Youth Cup champions, Norway Cup winners, 8 time Tivoli Cup winners, 3 times winners of Football Festival Denmark, and lifting Haarlem Cup Holland, Pitea Summer Games and Storsjocupen tournaments in Sweden.
-This league is now one of the most successful of its kind in Africa.
-Talented young Ugandans from KKL are now represented in the ranks of the Ugandan Cranes National Football Team and some are being offered places in Academies in Europe.
-Dorian Viktor Klonaridis has recently joined Lille FC.
+Between 2001 and 2009, KKL prepared a youth soccer squad to travel to Europe.
+The team won 21 international soccer tournaments, including the Gothia Cup World Youth Cup (six times), Norway Cup, Tivoli Cup (eight times), Football Festival Denmark (three times), Haarlem Cup, Pitea Summer Games, and Storsjocquen tournaments.
+Former KKL participants have gone on to join the Ugandan Cranes National Football Team, and some have received placements in European academies.
+Dorian Viktor Klonaridis later joined Lille FC.

 In 2005 the KKL Mini Cricket programme was awarded the International Cricket Council's (ICC) Best Junior Cricket Initiative Award in Africa.